Pavle Orlović

-Pavle Orlović (Павле Орловић) is a semi-mythological hero of the Kosovo cycle of Serbian epic poetry; he was a Serbian knight, one of the military commanders under Prince Lazar that fell at the Battle of Kosovo (1389) against the Ottoman Empire.
-According to folklore, Orlović was the son of voivode Vuk Orle, the Lord of Soko Grad on the Drina.
-After the death of Stephen Uroš V the Weak, Orlović held the mining town of Novo Brdo, as well as his father's possessions on Mount Rudnik in central Serbia.
+Pavle Orlović (Павле Орловић) is a semi-mythological hero of the Kosovo cycle of Serbian epic poetry; he was a Serbian vitez ("knight"), one of the military commanders under Prince Lazar that fell at the Battle of Kosovo (1389) against the Ottoman Empire.
+According to folklore, Orlović was the son of vojvoda Vuk Orle, the Lord of Soko Grad on the Drina.
+After the death of Stefan Uroš V, Orlović held the mining town of Novo Brdo, as well as his father's possessions on Mount Rudnik in central Serbia.

 According to legend, Pavle Orlović's four sons escaped their hometown to Čarađe, near Gacko, after the death of their father and fled to Velimlje, a village in Banjani (modern-day Montenegro).
 After the Ottoman conquest of Banjani, they established several families of the Orlović clan at Čarađe, Bjelice and Cuce.

-Documents in the archive of Dubrovnik mention that Kosovo hero and barjaktar (flag bearer) Pavle Orlović lived below the sheer mount of Orlin in the end of a village below which the neighbouring village of Čarađe lied.
+Documents in the Ragusan archives mention that the hero of Kosovo and barjaktar (flag-bearer) Pavle Orlović lived below the sheer mount of Orlin at the end of a village below which the neighbouring village of Čarađe lied.
 According to Marko Šuica, there is no information on him in historical sources.